-Subscribers receive by email a copy of the Executive Summary and PDF-based full text of each newsletter issue.
+Subscribers receive by email a copy of the Executive Summary and PDF-based full text of each newsletter issue, as well as occasional email Bulletins.
 They also have password-protected access to the International Trade Today website and its contents.
 All this material is copyrighted.
 To assure that we both understand the ground rules of your subscription, we ask that you read and agree to the following terms and conditions before obtaining a subscription.

-You individually may view the Executive Summary and/or PDF newsletter on a computer or similar device.
+You, as the designated individual subscriber, may view the Executive Summary, PDF newsletter and/or Bulletins on a computer or similar device.
 You may print one paper copy for your own use.
 Copies created as part of the normal background operation of a computer system and not normally viewed (e.g., system back-up), are permissible.
-You individually may use your password to access and view the material on the International Trade Today website and occasionally print or save individual articles or search results for your own use.
+You individually may use your password to access and view the material on the International Trade Today website and print or save one copy of individual articles or search results for your own use.
 You may not share your password and no one but you is authorized to use it.